trannnle/trannnle/README.md

 A collaborative effort to enhance student access to professional opportunities at UC Berkeley.

-* **Project Overview:** Together with Senator Memon's office, we launched the **Cal Opportunities Portal**, an online internship and fellowship bank designed to centralize and simplify the search for professional opportunities.
+* **Project Overview:** Developed the **Cal Opportunities Portal** alongside **[Emmy Son](https://github.com/emmy-son)** to create an online internship and fellowship bank designed to centralize and simplify the search for professional opportunities for Senators Abnusy and Memon.
 * **Goal:** Create a single, easy-to-navigate website to explore internships and fellowships across a wide range of fields, including legal, business, STEM, tech, politics, and scholarships.
-* **Access the Portal here:** https://senatorial-team.github.io/opportunities.github.io/index.html
+* **Access the Portal here:** [https://senatorial-team.github.io/opportunities.github.io/index.html](https://senatorial-team.github.io/opportunities.github.io/index.html)

 ### Tech Stack: